pbalaji3108-art/Verilog-ALU/README.md

 $dumpfile / $dumpvars - record all signals to a .vcd waveform file

 zero - is a flag, if output result is (0000) then it shows 1; else 0.

+= (blocking) — executes instantly, line by line, like normal code.

+<= (non-blocking) — all assignments are scheduled and happen simultaneously at the clock edge.

+Q <= 1'b0;   // set Q to 0 at the clock edge